jasonmelgoza/metal-icons/README.md

 <h3 align="center">Metal Icons</h3>

 <p align="center">
-  A versatile collection of icons designed for your upcoming Figma or React project.
+  A versatile collection of icons designed for your next Figma or React project.
 </p>

 ## Goals